kitnato/neverquest/README.md

    - Crank - user-interaction-driven adventure/mystery game with gradually expanding storyline and gameplay.
    - NGU Idle - irreverent UI-based fantasy incremental idle game.
 1. What's the one new thing?
-   - Feels like text-based Diablo/Dark Souls hybrid, but it's a web app.
+   - Feels like text-based Diablo/Dark Souls hybrid, but it's funny and a web app.
 1. Do you have something to say?
    - Browser games with only text and a GUI can be just as engaging and can have similar gameplay depth to traditional video games without relying solely on simple deterministic incremental progress.